 By David Miller, CEO, Changefirst

-We believe that the lack of ECM capabilities in an organization leads to significant challenges for P&PM’s and consequently a lot of changes are only installed rather than implemented.
+We believe that the lack of ECM capabilities in an organisation leads to significant challenges for P&PM’s and consequently a lot of changes are only delivered rather than having achieved the benefits realisation.

-Installed means that the change has been put into place but the people have not changed their behaviors and ways of working significantly enough for the organization to achieve the benefits it has forecast.
+Solution delivered means that the change has been put into place but the people have not changed their behaviours and ways of working significantly enough for the organisation to achieve the benefits realisation it has forecast.
 This creates a ‘value gap’ which is often the mandate for having effective change management processes in place on any program or project.
-The cost of installation is different for each organization but we would estimate that over 70% of projects in all organizations are only ever installed rather than implemented.
+The cost of benefits realisation is different for each organisation but we would estimate that over 70% of projects in all organisations only achieve solution delivery rather than benefits realisation.

-Our view is that there are many factors which make an organization agile.
-But if we narrow it down to our specific area of expertise we know that successful, agile organizations are far more likely to have a standardized change management process which is used by the majority of employees.
+Our view is that there are many factors which make an organisation agile.
+But if we narrow it down to our specific area of expertise we know that successful, agile organisations are far more likely to have a standardised change management process which is used by the majority of employees.

-Our change management maturity model seeks to explain how organizations build the required change management capabilities over a period of time
+Our change management maturity model seeks to explain how organisations build the required change management capabilities over a period of time

 The Change Management Maturity Model

-Additionally, P&PM’s at Level 2 are working in organizations where the environment is not uniformly conducive to using a set of standard processes which is also extremely time-consuming and wasteful.
+Additionally, P&PM’s at Level 2 are working in organisations where the environment is not uniformly conducive to using a set of standard processes which is also extremely time-consuming and wasteful.

 1. Build high levels of sponsorship in user departments.
 Go beyond what you would normally do and engage executives and executives in user departments in discussions and planning of the change management components of implementation.